 Separating your experience into different categories – such as legal, commercial and voluntary – makes your CV easier to read.
 The head of graduate recruitment at Freshfields Bruckhaus Deringer, warns against describing any work experience as ‘relevant work experience’ – that suggests to the reader that you think the rest of your experience is irrelevant.

 ‘A CV should entice the recruiter to want to know more about the applicant,’ advises Anup Vithlani, graduate recruiter at Trowers & Hamlins.
 ‘Avoid a prose-heavy structure in order to make your CV more pleasing on the eye – and be consistent with grammar and punctuation.’
-A graduate recruiter at Linklaters encourages you to ‘use sub-heads and bullet points – anything that makes it easier for the reader.’
+A graduate recruiter at Linklaters encourages you to ‘use sub-heads and bullet points – anything that makes the CV format easier for the reader.’
 Although you should aim to keep your CV to two sides of A4, the head of graduate recruitment at Freshfields Bruckhaus Deringer encourages you to put your own stamp on it: ‘There’s no one right way of doing a CV,’ she says.
 ‘You’re the best judge of how to structure it.’

 - Which headings could you use?
 See our annotated legal CV template